 The labyrinth is a spiritual tool that has many applications in various settings.
 It reduces stress, quiets the mind and opens the heart.
 It is a walking meditation, a path of prayer and a blueprint where psyche meets Self.

 St. Paul’s currently owns 3 labyrinths: A four-circuit flagstone labyrinth located in the East Garden, the Frank Dennis Memorial 11-circuit Chartres style canvas labyrinth and a children’s labyrinth.

 Recovery Programs at St. Paul’s

-St. Paul’s provides space for meetings of Al-Anon on Tuesdays at 12:10 p.m. in the Undercroft of the Education Building.
+St. Paul’s provides space for meetings of Alcoholics Anonymous on Monday through Thursday at 12:00 noon and for Al-Anon on Tuesdays at 12:10 p.m. in the Education Building.
 Al Anon meetings are about sharing individual experiences and problems caused by a loved one’s drinking.
 Individual stories offer hope and strength in order to solve the common problems of the group.
 The 12-step recovery method is used to help in the recovery from the emotional, psychological and physical impact of alcoholism.